ndg63276/givenergy-manager/README.md

 * not_sunny_day_charge - charge to this percentage for any not sunny day, usually 100 (percent)
 * time_to_set_max_charge - the time you want to set the charge percentage for tomorrow.
 Needs to be before midnight, and before your cheap import rate starts.
 Format is eg "21:00"
 * times_to_check_errors - a list of times per hour to check the inverter for errors.
 Recommend [0,30] to check every half hour, or [] to disable error checking.
-* tapo_enable_if_battery_full - set True or False to enable/disable the Tapo switching.
-True requires the Tapo library from https://github.com/fishbigger/TapoP100 to be installed
-* battery_full_levels - a list of pairs of times and battery percentages for controlling a Tapo smart plug. eg
+* battery_full_levels - a list of pairs of times and battery percentages for controlling a Tapo or Smartlife smart plug. eg
 ```
 battery_full_levels = [
     ["01:30", 10],